Gertrude Fiske

 Fiske's works have been exhibited at the Pennsylvania Academy of the Fine Arts, the Art Institute of Chicago, the National Academy of Design, the Corcoran Gallery, Cleveland Museum of Art, the Farnsworth Museum, the Rhode Island School of Design, and the Guild of Boston Artists.
 Prizes include the Shaw price for women artists (twice), the best figure composition (twice), the Proctor prize for portraiture from the National Academy of Design.

-The artwork of Gertrude Fiske was the subject of the exhibition Gertrude Fiske: American Master, April to September 2018 at Discover Portsmouth, Portsmouth, NH.
+The artwork of Gertrude Fiske was the subject of the exhibition Gertrude Fiske: American Master, April to September 2018 at Discover Portsmouth, Portsmouth, New Hampshire.
 The show was organized by the Portsmouth Historical Society and curated by Lainey McCartney.
 Fiske, says McCartney, "challenged established stereotypes for women with her extraordinary talent, dignity, and work ethic.
 Painting during a time when conservative traditions and social roles were firmly set for women, Fiske forged her own path."

 Fiske died in 1961 in Weston, Massachusetts.